-With regard to Article 10 of this Agreement, either the department or the dean may request resolution of any differences that may arise between them through the process described below if any of the following applies:
+With regard to Article 10 of this Agreement, either the department or the administration may request resolution of any differences that may arise between them through the process described below if any of the following applies:

-- 1. With respect to new departments, the Provost does not accept the department's rationale and proposed changes, following the procedures described in paragraphs 5-9; or, - 2.
-With respect to existing departments, the department and CMU (the dean or the Provost) disagree on proposed changes after two resubmissions, following the procedures described in paragraphs 10-15.
-This applies both in the case of proposals originating from the department and proposals originating from CMU (the dean or the Provost); or, - 3.
-CMU has failed to provide a timely response to the department after the department has submitted a second resubmission; or, - 4.
-With respect to paragraph 16, the department has failed to provide CMU with proposed changes designed to meet a concern expressed by CMU within seventy-five (75) days of having received such a request. - 5.
-If, after at least one resubmission, both the department and the dean reasonably believe that they are unlikely to resolve their differences, by mutual agreement they may request Faculty Personnel Services to proceed to Step 1 of the Resolution Process.
+- With respect to new departments, the administration does not accept the department's rationale and proposed changes, following the procedures described in paragraphs 5-8; or, - 2.
+With respect to existing departments, the department and the administration disagree on proposed changes after two resubmissions, following the procedures described in paragraphs 9-13.
+This applies both in the case of proposals originating from the department and proposals originating from the administration; or, - 3.
+The administration has failed to provide a timely response to the department after the department has submitted a second resubmission; or, - 4.
+With respect to paragraph 14.b, the department has failed to provide the administration with proposed changes designed to meet a major concern expressed by the administration within seventy-five (75) days of having received such a request. - 5.
+If, after at least one resubmission, both the department and the administration reasonably believe that they are unlikely to resolve their differences, by mutual agreement they may request Faculty Personnel Services to proceed to Step 1 of the Resolution Process.